SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 **Prescriptions:**

 * A SIGPLAN-approved workshop has a call for submissions and a submission deadline.
-* Submissions are evaluated by a Programme Committee, and thus subject to peer review.
+* Submissions are evaluated by a Program Committee, and thus subject to peer review.
-* The Programme Committee respects the SIGPLAN Diversity Policy.
+* The Program Committee respects the SIGPLAN Diversity Policy.
-* The proposal for a SIGPLAN-approved workshop, including the composition of the Programme Committee, is approved by the SIGPLAN Executive Committee.
+* The proposal for a SIGPLAN-approved workshop, including the composition of the Program Committee, is approved by the SIGPLAN Executive Committee.
 * If there is a proceedings of any kind, the proceedings must be lodged in the ACM Digital Library, and the papers in it are considered published.